hindu-comm/weblogs/manasataramgini/2011/12/2011-12-26_kautukasamgha.md

 fully.”
 We: “Ramakrishna Ayyar had suggested an interesting three way biotic association between cattle, dipterans and the wasp Bembex lunata.
 I recall you were revisiting it – where you able to to confirm it?”.
 R:
 “Certainly, they seem to be statistically significantly more frequent in the vicinity of cattle than elsewhere.
 However, I could not get a general count for all the biting flies in our observing grounds due to the updrava of the dasyu-s.”

 S asked us of our ontology for dharma.
-We course had to cite kaNAda: dharma-visheSha-prasUtAd dravya-guNa-karma-sAmAnya-visheSha-samavAyAnAM padArthAnAM sAdharmya-vaidharmAbhyAM tattvaj\~nAnAn niHshreyasam ||
+We course had to cite kaNAda: dharma-visheSha-prasUtAd dravya-guNa-karma-sAmAnya-visheSha-samavAyAnAM padArthAnAM sAdharmya-vaidharmAbhyAM tattvaj\~nAnAn niHshreyasaM \|\|

 S pointed to a translation of this by Matilal: “The ‘supreme good’ (i.e. niHshreyasa) is achieved through the knowledge of reality resulting from